 Laura Magee is a general obstetric internist (Internal Medicine and Clinical Pharmacology, Royal College of Canada).
 She has recently joined King’s College London, UK as Professor of Women’s Health following consultant posts at St. George’s, University of London, UK (2015-2017), and the Universities of British Columbia (2000-2015) and Toronto (1996-2000), Canada.
 Laura’s research is focused on pregnancy hypertension, particularly antihypertensive therapy.
 She is President-of the International Society for the Study of Hypertension in Pregnancy (ISSHP) and President-Elect of the International Society of Obstetric Medicine (ISOM).

 Since graduating with a degree in Biology, Rachel has spent 9 years working at the University of Oxford on various international and clinical studies.
 She has worked as a Research Assistant for the MalariaGEN Consortium genotyping samples for SNPs linked to natural protection against malaria.
-Then she moved into Project Management where she coordinated the INTERBIO-21 Study, a global initiative investigating the growth and development of infants from conception to the age of 2 years in high risk settings.
+Then she moved into Project Management where she coordinated the INTERBIO-21st Study, a global initiative investigating the growth and development of infants from conception to the age of 2 years in high risk settings.
 Rachel led the implantation of this project across 7 international sites where clinical data, ultrasound images, anthropometric data and biological samples were collected for approximately 8000 women and children.
-More recently, she has been working with the Oxford Vaccine Group where she manage clinical trials researching vaccine development and infectious diseases.
-These roles have given her experience in the processing and collection of biological samples, data management and in the project management of large multi-site projects.
+More recently, she worked with the Oxford Vaccine Group where she manage clinical trials researching vaccine development and infectious diseases.
+Rachel joined the team in July 2018 where she manages the PRECISE and PRECISE-DYAD studies.

 Dr. Marie-Laure Volvert completed her PhD in 2013 at Giga-Neuroscience, Belgium and then moved to London for a 3-year postdoc position at the Centre for Developmental Neurobiology, King’s College London.
 Her research focused on understanding the development of the brain.
 Recently, she was the Scientific Affairs Manager in the Centre for Developmental Neurobiology.
 Her role focussed on coordination of the Centre’s funding applications, and provision of support and advice to academic staff.
 Marie-Laure was also responsible for the Centre’s external communication strategy and public engagement activities.
 She joined PRECISE as research co-ordinator, where she is responsible for the communication and project management of the study.